Quiche lightens up with the help of goat cheese and a fuss-free olive oil crust

 1 tablespoon olive oil

-1 large leek, white and light green parts only (about 1 cup)
+1 large leek chopped, white and light green parts only (about 1 cup)

 3 cups (2 ounces/60 grams) loosely packed fresh spinach leaves, coarsely chopped

-Note: Correction: In an earlier version of this recipe, the instructions for preparing the leek were omitted.
-The leek should be chopped.